STFA Group

-STFA Group (STFA Grubu) is one of Turkey’s conglomerates, providing services in the construction, energy distribution, construction equipment and construction chemicals industries.
-STFA was founded in 1938 by pioneering contractors Sezai Türkeş and Feyzi Akkaya.
-STFA has experience in 24 countries and a total contract value over US$25 billion.
+STFA Group (STFA Grubu) is a Turkish conglomerate, providing services in the construction, energy distribution, construction equipment and construction chemicals industries.
+STFA was founded in 1938 by contractors Sezai Türkeş and Feyzi Akkaya.
+STFA has been employed in contracts in 24 countries so far, for a cumulative amount of US$25 billion.

 History

 Türkeş and Akkaya met while studying civil engineering at Istanbul Technical University.
 They established STFA İnşaat Müteahhitliği (STFA Construction Contracting) using the initials of their names.

-Prior to the Second World War heavy construction contracts in Turkey were usually won by foreign contractors.
+Before the Second World War heavy construction contracts in Turkey were usually won by foreign contractors.
 Sezai Türkeş and Feyzi Akkaya were the first major local contractors to successfully compete for this business.
 Türkeş and Akkaya first won contracts for bridge construction and foundation pile driving at Malatya in central Anatolia.
 During the postwar period, STFA built bridges, ports, dams, tunnels, and high voltage lines throughout Turkey, including the Sivas-Erzurum railway bridges, the ports of Kuşadası, Bartın, and Karadeniz Ereğli, and the Kadıncık Hydroelectric Power Plant.

 In addition, STFA was the first Turkish contractor to win contracts beyond Turkey.
 When the Turkish economy was in recession in the 1970s, STFA went abroad in order not to lay off its personnel and leave its existing machinery assets idle.
 STFA tendered for the construction of Tripoli port in Libya in 1972 and signed its first international contract at the beginning of 1973.

 By the 1990s, however, STFA had turned into a conglomerate of diverse businesses, most of which were losing money.
 After the retirement of the founders, grandchildren took over.
 Initially, they disposed of assets to reduce STFA's bank debt.
 However, they were unable to manage the conglomerate successfully and, in 2001, new professional executive were appointed and STFA was forced to restructure debts totaling $500 million.
 STFA sold many assets, including shipyards, land, and a ski resort during the crisis, and closed money-losing assets that could not be sold.
 It kept only the construction contracting and equipment distribution businesses, plus its energy utilities.
-STFA took until 2007 to resolve all of its debts and, as part of its restructuring, sold a minority interest to ADM Capital, a Hong Kong-based fund manager.
+STFA took until 2007 to resolve all of its debts and, as part of its restructuring, sold a minority interest to ADM Capital, a Hong Kong–based fund manager.